 Breast Lift (Mastopexy)

 Considered one of the best plastic surgeons in the Carolinas, Dr. Ram Kalus has built his great reputation by making women feel confident about their breasts and their bodies.
-Every day, his breast lift patients experience more youthful breasts with improved contour and firmness.
+After undergoing surgery, his breast lift patients enjoy the benefits of more youthful breasts with improved contour and greater self-confidence.

 Why Breast Lift Surgery?

 As you age, the skin of your breasts may lose some of its elasticity and cause a sagging appearance.
 Pregnancy and lactation, weight fluctuations, and heredity all have a significant impact on a woman’s breasts.
-Many women consider breast lift surgery when their breasts become pendulous, lose firmness or have nipples and areolas that point below the breast crease.
-Some women opt for breast lift surgery with breast implants.
+Many women consider breast lift surgery when their breasts become pendulous, lose firmness, or have nipples and areolas (the dark pigmented skin surrounding the nipples) that fall or point below the breast crease.
+Some women even opt for a breast lift with the addition of breast implants to replace volume that may have been lost with age or after childbirth.
 In a breast lift surgery, also called a mastopexy, the surgeon removes excess skin and tightens the surrounding tissue to raise and reshape the breasts.
-Since milk ducts and nipples remain intact after a breast lift surgery, many women choose to undergo it before having children.
-Breast lift surgery should not affect your ability to breast-feed.
-However, be sure to discuss your plans for breast-feeding when consulting with Dr. Kalus about breast lift surgery.
+Although milk ducts and nipples can remain intact after a breast lift surgery, if a woman has naturally shaped breasts that are looser or more saggy than desirable, she may choose to undergo the operation before having children.
+A breast lift should not affect your ability to breastfeed; however, be sure to discuss your plans for breastfeeding when consulting with Dr. Kalus about breast lift surgery.

-In the periareolar mastopexy, the surgeon makes an incision around the entire areola and this will be your only incision for tightening the breast.
-This procedure gives the appearance of less scarring–because incisions on the edge of the areola are concealed—but this procedure is not effective in achieving significant tightening.
+In the periareolar mastopexy, the surgeon makes an incision around the entire areola.
+This will be the only incision necessary to tighten the breast.
+This procedure allows less scarring because incisions on the edge of the areola are concealed; however, this technique is not effective in achieving significant tightening.
 It is an excellent choice for patients with limited breast sagging.

-The lollipop or short scar technique uses two incisions that resemble a lollipop, one around the areola and one vertically from the areola to the breast crease, and occasionally a small horizontal component in the crease below the breast.
-The short scar technique eliminates the large transverse, or anchor-shaped, scar that results from traditional breast lifts leaving the patient with less scarring and a very aesthetic and lasting result.
+The lollipop or short scar technique uses two incisions that resemble a lollipop, one around the areola and one vertically from the areola to the breast crease.
+Occasionally, there is a small horizontal component in the crease below the breast.
+The short scar technique eliminates the large transverse, or anchor-shaped, scar that results from traditional breast lifts, leaving the patient with less scarring and a very aesthetic and lasting result.
 This technique can be utilized for moderate sagging.

 Full Mastopexy (“Anchor Type Incision”)

-The full mastopexy, commonly referred to as a traditional breast lift, is used primarily for larger breasted women with severe to extreme sagging.
-It is the most extensive of all mastopexy procedures and has a scar that is similar to that from a breast reduction.
+The full mastopexy, commonly referred to as a traditional breast lift, is used primarily for larger-breasted women with severe to extreme sagging.
+It is the most extensive of all mastopexy procedures and has a scar that is similar to that of a breast reduction.
 It is selected when there is simply too much skin to be removed through more limited incisions.